Lilian Holt: Early life and education

-Biography

-The daughter of Oliver Oswald Holt, a civil servant, Holt studied at Putney Art School and took evening classes at Regent Street Polytechnic.
-In 1914, she started work with the Post Office in London as a telephonist, and served in the Women's Land Army during World War I. Her first marriage, to London art dealer Jacob Mendelson, and the birth of her daughter Dinora Mendelson (1924-2010) (herself an artist, married at one time to Leslie Marr) limited her opportunities to paint during the 1920s but she studied the work of Walter Sickert, Jacob Epstein, Jacob Kramer, and David Bomberg during this time.
-She married Bomberg after visiting him in Spain in 1929.
+Career

+In 1924 (Note: Also cited as 1923.), Holt married Jacob Mendelson and subsequently gave birth to their daughter, the painter Dinora Mendelson.
+Mendelson reportedly forbade Holt to paint however, she was able to handle and study the work of Walter Sickert, Jacob Epstein, Jacob Kramer and David Bomberg during this period.
+In 1928, Holt began her relationship with Bomberg.

 Holt did not resume painting until 1945, focusing instead on supporting Bomberg's career.
 While Bomberg was teaching at the Borough Polytechnic Institute, Holt was a founding member of the Borough Group, a collective of painters influenced by Bomberg, and participated in group exhibitions.
 Holt and Bomberg moved to Ronda in Spain from 1954 to 1957, before returning to England due to Bomberg's failing health.
-After Bomberg's death, Holt focused on her own work, traveling to, often remote areas of, Mexico, Basutoland, Andalusia, Yugoslavia, Morocco, Turkey, and Iceland to paint, as well as continuing to promote Bomberg's legacy.
+After his death, Holt focused on her own work, travelling to, often remote areas of, Mexico, Basutoland, Andalusia, Yugoslavia, Morocco, Turkey, and Iceland to paint, as well as continuing to promote Bomberg's legacy.